Jatasi98/PV293-Seminar/Seminars/Seminar08/README.md

 In the main API project, reference the Orders module.

-Next, define a command that represents an order being created.
+Next, define a command that represents the creation of an order.
 Since the cart is currently held in the **session context**, we will include all cart items as part of the command payload.

 **CreateOrderCommand.cs**